gabfl/vault/docs/import.md

 ]
 ```

-You can easily adapt [the import script](../lib/ImportExport.py) to any format.
+You can easily adapt [the import script](../src/lib/ImportExport.py) to any format.

 ## Usage

 ```
-./vault.py --import_items path/to/file.json
+vault --import_items path/to/file.json
 ```

 ## Sample import file